Lowest Prices Guaranted

 Selected for its super-fast growth and tall, narrow habit, this arborvitae sets the new standard for hedges.
 This very hardy and heat tolerant North American native maintains a desirable columnar shape without pruning, so you can quickly block ugly views without a lot of work.

-American Pillar arborvitae trees are deer resistant and has exceptional winter hardiness, surviving temperatures down to -40°F, heavy snow loads and high winds.
+American Pillar arborvitae is deer resistant and has exceptional winter hardiness, surviving temperatures down to -40°F, heavy snow loads and high winds.
 Plant ‘American Pillar’ arborvitaes with their centers 2.5’ apart.
 With proper care (regular water, fertilizer in spring), you can practically watch them grow, and watch as they create the lush, evergreen privacy you’ve been missing.

 The American Pillar has no equal for screening homes or entire subdivisions from the noise of busy streets without spreading wide and eating up valuable space, walkways and driveways.
 It cost less overall than a wood fence or any other tall plant screening. *Many board fences are in need of replacement or of continued costly maintenance during a ten year period.
 Consider the beauty of an "American Pillar" screen!